 Just make sure to be conscious of what you’re eating during the break.
 Eat at maintenance, or slightly over, but not so much that you start gaining fat again.

-Bottom Line: Lifting weights and keeping protein intake high are two evidence-based ways to reduce muscle loss and metabolic slowdown during weight loss.
-Taking a break from your diet can also be useful.
+Lifting weights and keeping protein intake high are two evidence-based ways to reduce muscle loss and metabolic slowdown during weight loss.
+Taking a break from your diet might also help.

-A weight loss plateau can have many different causes (and solutions), and it doesn’t necessarily mean that you aren’t losing weight.
+However, a weight loss plateau can have many different causes (and solutions), and it doesn’t mean that you aren’t losing weight.

-Water retention, for example, can often give the impression of a weight loss plateau.
+For example, water retention can often give the impression of a weight loss plateau.

 Starvation mode is real, but it’s not as powerful as some people think.

-It can make weight loss slow down over time, but it won’t cause someone to gain weight despite restricting calories.
+It can slow weight loss over time, but it won’t cause you to gain weight despite restricting calories.

-Starvation mode is actually a terribly inaccurate term.
+In fact, starvation mode is a misleading term.
 Something like “metabolic adaptation” or “metabolic slowdown” would be much more appropriate.

-Unfortunately, this protective response can cause more harm than good where overfeeding is a much, much greater threat to human health than starvation.
+Unfortunately, this protective response can cause more harm than good when overfeeding is a much greater threat to human health than starvation.